 This means you’re entitled to free, confidential counselling and advice from trained counsellors through a trusted provider called Benestar.

 You can use the Caregiver Assistance Programme to get support in your role as a caregiver, or for personal issues.
-Support is available face-to-face, over the phone, or via email or video.
+Support is available face-to-face, over the phone, or via email or online.

 You can self-refer for up to three free sessions every year, and more can be arranged if you need them.
 If the child in your care needs counselling support, this can still be arranged through their social worker.